cloudian-api/bucketops/README.md

    * With just a bucket name (one parameter) it will create a bucket with the default storage policy, whatever it is defined to be.

-* list_buckets.py lists all buckets owned by a user specified in clusterconfig.py.
+* list_buckets.py lists all buckets owned by a user whose keys are specified in clusterconfig.py, along with their policy name and policy ID.
+Note that all operations having to do with retrieving information about bucket storage policies and setting bucket storage policies require the requests() library because they are custom extensions.

-* delete_bucket.py deletes a bucket owned by a user specified in clusterconfig.py.
+* delete_bucket.py deletes a bucket owned by a user whose keys are specified in clusterconfig.py.